Ph.D. Physics – California Institute of Technology, 1977

 Dr. Franson was previously a member of the Principal Professional Staff at the Johns Hopkins University Applied Physics Laboratory and Research Professor in the Johns Hopkins Electrical and Computer Engineering department.

-Dr. Franson has theoretically predicted several new effects that have now been experimentally observed, including nonlocal interferometry and nonlocal dispersion cancellation.
+Dr. Franson has theoretically predicted several new effects that have now been experimentally observed, including nonlocal interferometry (the Franson interferometer) and nonlocal dispersion cancellation.
 His group was one of the first to demonstrate quantum cryptography in optical fibers and the first to demonstrate it in free space.
 We were also the first to demonstrate quantum logic operations for photonic qubits, including the first CNOT gate.
 Dr. Franson is a Fellow of the American Physical Society and the Optical Society of America.

 “Bell Inequality for Position and Time”, J. D. Franson, Phys.
 Rev. Lett.
 62, 2205 (1989).